 Once again a fan was turned off and blankets were kicked to the floor.
 Scattered clothing and crumpled up drawings were kicked to the side.
 Again he struggled to find the least stained articles to wear and this time he remembered tripping on that dormant volcano of a laundry basket.
 “Success” he thought, only to trip later over the waste bin.
 He finally made it outside.
 It was his favourite part.
 Those brief few seconds before he sat in his car where he could lift his head and take in the beauty that was the sky.
 There was never a canvas more wondrously unique and ever changing.

 No … He was lying to himself.
 She was just as the sky.
 She in all her complexities managed to carry radiance with her everywhere she walked.
 It was as though the sun was up her sleeves.
 In just moments she could turn a raging thunder storm into a summer day.

 A few more staggered breaths pass by.
 A few more held back tears were almost to follow.
 Leon takes one last peek to the sun and finally manages to sit down in his car.

 Again Leon faced a rough ride to school, and again he turned the radio up to push that menacing howl out of his mind.
 The amusing local station banter and occasional spurt of lyrics teasing his ears carried him forward into another grueling day.
 He knew it was to be another mirror image of yesterday, and another projection of tomorrow.

 Who was he yelling at?
 Who could hear him?
 There was no one around.
 He was losing himself to the dull unflinching carousel that had become his life.
-He was figuratively shackled to meaningless monotony.
+He was figuratively shackled to meaningless monotony, trapped inside a wheel.

 School passed by as it does, work then followed.
 He made it to the end of the week.
 It was 2 am Friday night and Wake finally had the chance to just be himself.